minprog/programming-2/30 Problem Sets/60 Robots/40 Programs.md

 # Simulating Robots

-## Introduction

 In this problem set you will practice designing a simulation and implementing a program that uses classes.

-Please don’t be discouraged by the apparent length of this problem set.
+Please don't be discouraged by the apparent length of this problem set.
 There is quite a bit to read and understand, but most of the problems do not involve writing much code.

 ## Getting Started